leonardovida/duckdb-sqlalchemy/README.md

 ## Preloading extensions (experimental)

-> DuckDB 0.9.0+ includes builtin support for autoinstalling and autoloading of extensions, see [the extension documentation](http://duckdb.org/docs/archive/0.9.0/extensions/overview#autoloadable-extensions) for more information.
+> DuckDB includes builtin support for autoinstalling and autoloading extensions, see [the extension documentation](https://duckdb.org/docs/stable/extensions/overview#autoloadable-extensions) for more information.

 Until the DuckDB python client allows you to natively preload extensions, I've added experimental support via a `connect_args` parameter